-Additional configuration options are available for the administrator in the tile "extended configuration".
-This includes hiding various information, renaming the standard interface and adding new attributes.
+Additional configuration options are available in the Admin area.
+This includes hiding various information, renaming the standard interface, adding new attributes or changing them.

-The next sections describe some of the configurations in more detail.
+The next sections describe these configurations in more detail.

 The configuration "Hide graphics options" allows the administrator to minimize the graphical selection in processes.
 All standard graphics in Symbio and the user-defined fact sheets can be managed with this configuration.